EMC Expo Center: Convention hall

 The convention center features 100,000 square feet (9,000 m^{2}) of space for trade shows, conventions, and other major events; with the connected Community Choice Credit Union Convention Center, the Hall offers 150,000 square feet of continuous space.
 It also features eight meeting rooms with a total of 15,000 square feet (1,400 m^{2}) of meeting space.
 The south end of Hy-Vee Hall houses the Iowa Hall of Pride, which honors the achievements of Iowa high school athletes and performers.
-Surprisingly enough, Hy-Vee Hall is considered "Iowa's largest ballroom" with a capacity of up to 17,000.
+Hy-Vee Hall is considered "Iowa's largest ballroom" with a capacity of up to 17,000.

 Notable events

 In 2008, Hy-Vee Hall hosted then-Senator Barack Obama's victory speech following the Iowa caucuses.